Get Started Today!

 For example, if you studying the Certificate III in Individual Support (Ageing) - CHC33015, and you work in a residential facility as a kitchen hand, you will be required to complete work placement.

 Almost all NCA courses require at least 2 blocks of work placement spread evenly throughout the course so you can practice what you learn over a reasonable period of time.
 If this isn't possible though, we'll need to work with the employer to schedule times that work around the workplace's operational requirements.

 It’s best to start looking for a host employer in your local area shortly after you start the course so you have enough time to secure a placement and be ready to start when the time comes.
 We’ll give you enough time and opportunity leading up to placement.
 We will also give you advice and guidance on when and how to approach employers and what to do during placement.

-We’ll look into it and a Work Placement Coordinator will step in to help you out.
+Our Work Placement Coordinator are here to help you out.